 Plus there are lots of ideas you can do without your instrument.
 So you’ll have no excuse not to practice even if you are short of time.

-In this guide, music examiner, renowned teacher and sought after adjudicator, Fiona Berry shares practice tips for music that work.
-Fiona is the author of #1 best selling book Play Music Better and she’s helped thousands of adult learners play music with confidence.
+In this guide, music examiner, renowned teacher, and highly regarded adjudicator Fiona Berry shares practice tips for music that work.
+Fiona is the author of #1 best-selling book Play Music Better, and she’s helped thousands of adult learners play music with confidence.

 “I can’t wait to share my knowledge with you”.